NYPL/hold-request-service/README.md

 and processes the intended action.
 A request can be for a hold in Sierra or ReCAP.

-Once the service validates the request, saves it to its database instance, and sends a new request to its Kinesis stream and returns a successful response or returns an error response.
+Once the service validates the request and saves it to its database instance, it sends its Avro encoded data to a Kinesis stream and returns a successful response or returns an error response.

 After these responsibilities are met, the contract ends and another